This accessibility statement applies to the University of Salford main corporate website at www.salford.ac.uk.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact email@example.com

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 The University of Salford is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 Non accessible content

-- Colour contrast is insufficient on some pages across the site in terms of hero and image placement, content links, keyboard focus etc. This doesn’t meet WCAG 2.1 ‘AA’ success criterion 1.4.3 (contrast (minimum)).
-We plan to fix these by September 2020.
+- Colour contrast is insufficient on some pages across the site in terms of image placement, content links, keyboard focus etc.

-- Keyboard navigation, including the ability to tab easily through content on some web pages, is not logical and intuitive.
-This doesn’t meet WCAG 2.1 ‘A’ success criterion 2.1.1 (keyboard access).
+- Keyboard navigation, including the ability to tab easily through content on some web pages, is not logical, intuitive or complete.
+Some content structures cannot be reached by keyboard navigation.